 Using procedural rhetoric to design a system can be a way of making an argument about how the world works (or how it could, should, or doesn’t work).
 It is also a way to facilitate different types of actions, activities, social practices, and social relations.
 For example, when I design a course about Writing in Digital Environments, I’m making an argument of sorts about how the field works and what sort of practices are important.
 The assignments make available particular experiences, modes of writing, and possibilities for interacting with others.
 Any given system works in this way: systems encourage us to adopt certain types of values, perspectives, behaviors and actions, and relationships.

 - Create a game.
 Describe your vision for a game in specific detail.
 You could also do this for any other sort of computer program: an app, a social media platform, a piece of software.
 Your design should consider the following sorts of questions: What is the game about?
 What are the rules of the game?
 What sort of decisions or actions do players have to take?
 Is there a narrative or characters?
 What does the game consist of materially?
 Cards, game pieces, game board, etc.?
 If it’s a video game, what does it look like?
-You should also explain the rationale behind the game.
-Why did you design it this way?
-What did you hope to express, communicate, or achieve?

 - Design an institution or organization.
 This approach involves thinking about how institutions (educational, political, economic, religious) and organizations (student organizations, community organizations, volunteer organizations, charity organizations) function as systems.
 Your design should consider the following sorts of questions: What do you want to achieve through this institution or organization?
 How does this institution or organization embody a departure and improvement upon existing institutions and organizations?
 What values, priorities, and assumptions motivate the thinking behind this institution or organization?
 What does participation in this institution or organization entail?
 What practices and activities do people engage in?
 What rules, logics, and processes guide these practices?
 Your thinking on the institution or organization should also have a visual design component.
 What would this institution or organization look like?
 Think about possible points of comparison here – existing universities, capitols and palaces, churches and temples, etc. How does the visual and material manifestation of the institution or organization complement it conceptually?